How to Mother Yourself

 When this function is absent, children often learn to perform for approval or withdraw to avoid disappointment.
 As adults, they may become harshly self-critical, deeply sensitive to perceived rejection, or unable to self-soothe after mistakes.

-To mother yourself here means learning how to respond to setbacks with reassurance instead of attack.
+To mother yourself here means learning how to respond to setbacks with reassurance instead of attack, which helps rebuild self worth after disappointment.
 After disappointment, you do not escalate into self-blame.
 You orient toward care: rest, grounding, reassurance, perspective.

-You say, internally and sincerely: This hurts, and I’m still here.
+You say, internally and sincerely, as a good mother would after failure: This hurts, and I’m still here.

 This is the core of emotional resilience.